romanstrazanec/algorithms/data_structures/README.md

 - enqueue -> add item to the end
 - dequeue -> get item from the front and remove it
 - size    -> get size

+## Deque

+A deque, also known as a double-ended queue, is an ordered collection of items similar to the queue.
+It has two ends, a front and a rear, and the items remain positioned in the collection.
+What makes a deque different is the unrestrictive nature of adding and removing items.
+New items can be added at either the front or the rear.
+Likewise, existing items can be removed from either end.

+Methods:

+- isEmpty -> True if empty
+- addFront -> add item to the front
+- addRear -> add item to the back
+- removeFront -> get and remove item from the front
+- removeRear -> get and remove item from the back
+- size -> get size